Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool is for system design, tradeoff analysis, and complex decisions.
-It identifies specific use cases (architecture, API/schema design, multi-service interactions) and distinguishes from siblings by mentioning a fresh perspective after failed fixes.
+The description clearly identifies the tool as a software architect for system design, tradeoff analysis, and complex decisions.
+It lists specific use cases (architecture, API/schema design, multi-service interactions, or after two failed fixes) and distinguishes itself from siblings by noting that the 'expert' parameter's persona is overridden on named expert tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.